-- Discovery Woods will continue our weekly Professional Learning Communities and full day professional development to look at assessment data and state standards.
-DW will allow teachers to go through Montessori training and continue to align state standards and benchmarks with the Montessori curriculum and other individualized learning.
+Discovery Woods will continue our weekly Professional Learning Communities and full day professional development to look at assessment data and state standards.
 Our instructional leaders will continue to work with teachers on scope and sequence and curriculum mapping through our curriculum review cycle.
-Our future plans largely include continuing to make gains in student learning so that our state assessment scores and local standardized assessments reflect that. - DW plans to continue developing a consistent instructional approach schoolwide and after demonstrating more success in growth we may apply to expand our grades, adding 7th and 8th to give our families options of having their students stay at Discovery Woods.
-The Brainerd Lakes area public school has middle school beginning at 5th grade so we lose many students after 4th grade.
-We have had a large population of families concerned that their child is not able to stay at Discovery Woods until 8th grade and then continue on to high school. - DW was granted the four star Parent Aware rating in the spring of 2016 and renewed every two years for our preschool so we are able to offer our families Early Learning Scholarships. - Discovery Woods would like to find a grant and do fundraising to update our playground and obtain equipment that is higher quality.
+Our future plans largely include continuing to make gains in student learning so that our state assessment scores and local standardized assessments reflect that.

+- DW was granted the four star Parent Aware rating in the spring of 2016 and continues to renew every two years for our preschool so we are able to offer our families Early Learning Scholarships. - Discovery Woods would like to find a grant and do fundraising to update our playground and obtain equipment that is higher quality.
 DW would also like to look into Peaceful Playgrounds and take advantage of all of our space on the playground, including the basketball court which could also hold Peaceful Playground markings. - DW board members have started discussions with families regarding possibilities of renovating the current building, an addition to the current building and/or grounds or building an entirely new building on different grounds as we outgrow our current facility.
 A strategic planning committee has begun to collect data and information to lead us in this area.
-This was put on hold due to Covid and we are hoping to begin this again soon. - DW continues to expand the arts and language in hopes of having full time language, music and art instructors in the future. - We feel there may be some impact on our FY budget due to needing extra support for students.
-DW can see that students not only need extra instruction to build them back up from the learning loss due to the pandemic but to also be there to support those students struggling with social emotional welfare. - DW will also look at ways to bring summer instruction and would like to expand the day with extra instruction beyond the regular school day.
+There has been an ABC formation, Friends of Discovery Woods, to pursue the possibility of owning the school building. - DW continues to expand the arts and language in hopes of having full time language, music and art instructors in the future. - We continue to see that students are needing extra support which in turn impacts finances with the need of added staff and grant funding winding down.
+DW can see that students not only need extra instruction to build them back up from the learning loss due to the pandemic but to also be there to support those students struggling with social emotional welfare.
+This will continue to make an impact on the FY24 budget.
+Administration is trying to start a parent/staff group to help with fundraisers to offset this cost. - DW will also look at ways to bring summer instruction and would like to expand the day with extra instruction beyond the regular school day. - DW continues to look at implementing a year round preschool program. - DW is looking at the possibility of capping grades at Grade 4, however, possibly offering an online option for Grades 5-6 and then possibly adding grades beyond that if the program shows success.